-Please sign the guest register at the Capitol Visitor Services Center.
-We like to document how far everyone has traveled in coming to visit our beautiful building.
+We encourage all visitors to sign the guest register at the Capitol Visitor Services Center, as we like to document how far everyone has traveled in coming to visit our beautiful building.

 Click and Share!

 Feel free to take photos and capture memories while on your visit.
+We would love it if you shared images of our State Capitol on your favorite social media site and invited your friends and family to visit us in person!

+Remember to tag the Arkansas State Capitol in your post: #ARStateCapitol

+Hours & Accessibility

+The Capitol Building is open from 8 a.m. to 5 p.m., Monday thru Friday.
+On weekends and state holidays, the building is open from 10 a.m. to 3 p.m.
+Two public elevators, are located in the east lobby, near the front entrance of the building.

+Tour Option

-We would love it if you shared images of our state capitol on your favorite social media site, but be sure to tell your friends and family to come visit us in person!
-Remember to tag the Arkansas State Capitol in your post: #ARStateCapitol Hours & Accessibility The Capitol Building is open from 8 a.m. - 5 p.m., Monday - Friday.
-There are two public passenger elevators, which are located in the east lobby, near the front entrance of the building.
-Tour Option The Capitol Theater, located near the Visitor Services Center, features continuous informational videos about the construction history of the State Capitol and the notable people, places and events of Arkansas history.
-We hope that you enjoy exploring the Arkansas Capitol with the aid of this self-guided tour booklet.
-We also offer a self-guided tour of the Capitol's grounds that are noted for its seasonal landscaping, grand monuments and wide variety of native trees.
+The Capitol Theater, located near the Visitor Services Center, features continuous informational videos about the construction history of the State Capitol and the notable people, places, and events of Arkansas history.

+We hope that you enjoy exploring the Arkansas Capitol with the aid of this self-guided tour booklet or in-person tour guide.

+We also offer a self-guided tour of the Capitol's grounds, noted for its seasonal landscaping, grand monuments, and a wide variety of native trees.
 It is available on our website at www.sos.arkansas.gov/state-capitol/state-capitol-tour-information.

 Capitol Directory

 First Floor (Map on page 4)

 Visitor Services Center Lower Rotunda

-Exhibit Cases North and South hallways
+Exhibit Cases North and South Hallways

-Great Seal Display Lower Rotunda State Capitol Police Desk Elevator Lobby
+Great Seal Display Lower Rotunda

 State Land Commissioner Room 109

 Gift Shop Lower Rotunda

 Post Office Lower Rotunda

 Exhibit: Mentors and Models & Testament North Entry

 Restrooms North and South Ends

 Second Floor (Map on page 6)

-Governor's Office

-Secretary of State's Office

-State Treasurer's Office

-State Auditor's Office

-Lieutenant Governor's Office

-Room 270

-Governor's Reception Room

-Rotunda and Bronze Doors

-Room 256

-Room 256

-Room 220

-Room 230

-North End

-Rotunda and Bronze Doors

-Center

-Rotunda and Bronze Doors Center

-Old Supreme Courtroom South End
+Governor's Office Room 250 Secretary of State's Office Room 256 State Treasurer's Office.
+Room 220 State Auditor's Office Room 230 Lieutenant Governor's Office Room 270 North End Governor's Reception Room Rotunda and Bronze Doors Center South End Old Supreme Courtroom

 Third Floor (Map on page II)

 Senate Chamber South End House Chamber North End

 Heerwagen Murals North and South Stairways

-Exhibit: Building Forever Northwest corner
+Exhibit: Building Forever Northwest Corner

 Restrooms South End

-Fourth Floor (Map on page 15) Senate Gallery South End House Gallery North End Exhibit: Arkansans at War Exhibit: Arkansans at War Northeast corner Exhibit: Arkansans Through the Years, Southeast corner By the Numbers Northwest Exhibit: Arkansas State Symbols & Southwest corners
+Fourth Floor (Map on page 15)

+Senate Gallery South End House Gallery North End

+Exhibit: Arkansans at War Northeast Corner Exhibit: Arkansans Through the Years, Southeast Corner

+By the Numbers

+Exhibit: Arkansas State Symbols Exhibit: Rotating Gallery

+Northwest Corner Southwest Corner

 Lower Level

-Exhibit: State Capitol Construction images
+Photography Exhibit Elevator Lobby

-Exhibit: Seasonal photos
+Exhibit: Seasonal photos East-central Hallway

-500 Grill Restrooms Elevator lobby
+500 Grill West-central Hallway

-East-central hallway West-central hallway North and South Ends
+Restrooms North and South Ends